rafabernad/react-flyweight-list/README.md

 # react-flyweight-list

-A list for React that uses a Flyweight pattern to render its content
+A React component that uses a Flyweight pattern to render its content.